How to Create a Property Business Plan for Your Investment

 Aside from the money you will have generated, think about your personal goals.

-Do you want to be a skilled property professional who manages their rentals with a hands-on strategy and takes on landlords duties on a number of properties?
-Or do you want to own a portfolio of properties with a hands-off strategy, working with a rental/letting management company that takes care of all of the day to day duties?
+Do you want to be a skilled property professional who manages their rentals with a hands-on strategy and takes on landlord duties on a number of properties?
+Or do you want to own a portfolio of properties with a hands-off strategy, working with a rental/letting management company that takes care of all of the day-to-day duties?

 If you have another career that you think will dominate a lot of your time and attention in the foreseeable future, your personal goals may be more fitted to an investment property business plan that allows you to juggle both your career and your investments.